ycrc/ood-user-mapping/README.md

 [![GitHub License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

 ## Introduction
-At the Yale Center for Research Computing (YCRC), we separate **course accounts** from regular **research accounts**.
-This allows us to separate quotas for the two types of accounts and makes it easy to create and delete course accounts each semester.
-Users with multiple accounts (ex: a research account plus a course account) also find it is extremely useful to have the working spaces of their research separated from those of their coursework on the cluster.
+The clusters at the Yale Center for Research Computing (YCRC) are used for both research and teaching.
+Therefore, we support two types of accounts: **research accounts** and **course accounts**.
+This distinction allows us to provide different procedures and seperate cluster resources for the two types of accounts on the clusters.

 The YCRC OOD servers are configured with CAS for authentication.
 Users log in to a CAS-enabled OOD using their NetID, which is unique to each user.
-When a user has multiple accounts on the cluster, they would like to be able to log in to OOD and work under the different accounts.
+When a user has multiple accounts on the cluster (ex: a research account + a course account), they would like to be able to log in to OOD and work under the different accounts.
 However, the default setting of OOD can only allow one such account.
-To reseove the issue, we dedicate the default virtual host deployed by OOD for research accounts only and create an individual virtual host for each course that is using OOD on the cluster.
+To resolve the issue, we dedicate the default virtual host deployed by OOD for research accounts only and create an individual virtual host for each course that is using OOD on the cluster.
 We also map the login NetID to the appropriate course account in each course-specific virtual host.